Anthony Ashley-Cooper, 7th Earl of Shaftesbury: Political career

-Ashley was elected as the Tory Member of Parliament for Woodstock (a pocket borough controlled by the Duke of Marlborough) in June 1826 and was a strong supporter of the Duke of Wellington.
+Ashley was elected as the Tory Member of Parliament for Woodstock (at that time a pocket borough controlled by the Duke of Marlborough) in June 1826 and was a strong supporter of the Duke of Wellington.
 After George Canning replaced Lord Liverpool as Prime Minister, he offered Ashley a place in the new government, despite Ashley having been in the Commons for only five months.
 Ashley politely declined, writing in his diary that he believed that serving under Canning would be a betrayal of his allegiance to the Duke of Wellington and that he was not qualified for office.
 Before he had completed one year in the Commons, he had been appointed to three parliamentary committees and he received his fourth such appointment in June 1827, when he was appointed to the Select Committee on Pauper Lunatics in the County of Middlesex and on Lunatic Asylums.

 Reform of the Lunacy laws

 In 1827, when Ashley-Cooper was appointed to the Select Committee on Pauper Lunatics in the County of Middlesex and on Lunatic Asylums, the majority of lunatics in London were kept in madhouses owned by Dr Warburton.
 The Committee examined many witnesses concerning one of his madhouses in Bethnal Green, called the White House.
 Ashley visited this on the committee's behalf.
-The patients were chained up, slept naked on straw, and went to toilet in their beds.
+The patients were chained up, slept naked on straw, and excreted in their beds.
 They were left chained from Saturday afternoon until Monday morning when they were cleared of the accumulated excrement.
 They were then washed down in freezing cold water and one towel was allotted to 160 people, with no soap.
-It was overcrowded and the meat provided was "that nasty thick hard muscle a dog could not eat".
+It was overcrowded, and the meat provided was "that nasty thick hard muscle a dog could not eat".
 The White House had been described as "a mere place for dying" rather than curing the insane and when the Committee asked Dr MacMichael whether he believed that "in the lunatic asylums in the neighbourhood of London any curative process is going on with regard to pauper patients", he replied: "None at all".

 The Committee recommended that "legislative measures of a remedial character should be introduced at the earliest period at the next session", and the establishment of a Board of Commissioners appointed by the Home Secretary possessing extensive powers of licensing, inspection and control.
 When in February 1828 Robert Gordon, Liberal MP for Cricklade, introduced a bill to put these recommendations into law, Ashley seconded this and delivered his maiden speech in support of the Bill.
 He wrote in his diary: "So, by God's blessing, my first effort has been for the advance of human happiness.
 May I improve hourly!
 Fright almost deprived me of recollection but again thank Heaven, I did not sit down quite a presumptuous idiot".
 Ashley was also involved in framing the County Lunatic Asylums (England) Act 1828 and the Madhouses Act 1828.
 Through these Acts, fifteen commissioners were appointed for the London area and given extensive powers of licensing and inspection, one of the commissioners being Ashley.